-3. Maximally use future maintenance dredged material beneficially for tidal marsh restoration at available permitted sites;
+3. Maximize beneficial use future maintenance dredged material for tidal marsh restoration at available permitted sites; and

-4. Conduct eelgrass surveys no earlier than 1 year prior to construction in the vicinity of the proposed project to confirm that the effect on this habitat is insignificant; and
+4. Conduct eelgrass surveys no earlier than 1 year prior to construction in the vicinity of the proposed project and reference areas, and again within 1 year after construction is complete, to confirm that the effect on this habitat is insignificant.